What Are the 3 Main Types of Online Fraud?

 The financial toll of internet scams is staggering, with millions of dollars lost every year.
 But the impact goes far beyond just money.
 For businesses, a single incident can damage customer trust, disrupt operations, and lead to significant data breaches.
 Scammers have a huge toolkit of tricks, from phishing attacks that steal login credentials to ransomware that holds your data hostage.
 They might compromise business emails to redirect payments or create fake e-commerce sites to steal credit card information.
 The sheer variety of threats means that both individuals and organizations are constantly at risk, making vigilance a necessity for anyone who operates online.

-Busting Common Myths About Internet Fraud
+Debunking 3 Common Myths About Online Fraud

 It’s easy to think fraud only happens to people who aren’t tech-savvy, but that’s a dangerous myth.
 The reality is that scammers are experts in manipulation.
 They succeed because the internet allows them to hide their true identity and contact thousands of people with minimal effort.
 A common tactic is to impersonate a trusted person or company, like a boss, a bank, or a government agency, creating a sense of urgency to make you act without thinking.
 They play on basic human emotions like fear, trust, and the desire for a good deal.
 This is why social engineering is so effective; it targets our psychology, not just our technology.